awsdocs/aws-support-user-guide/doc_source/case-management.md

 You can create a support case in the Support Center of the AWS Management Console\.

 **Notes**
 You can sign in to Support Center as the *root user* of your AWS account or as an AWS Identity and Access Management \(IAM\) user\.
-For more information, see [Access AWS Support](accessing-support.md)\.
+For more information, see [Access permissions for AWS Support](accessing-support.md)\.
 If you can't sign in to Support Center, you can use the [Contact Us](http://aws.amazon.com/contact-us/) page instead\.
 You can use this page to get help with billing and account issues\.

 **To create a support case**